TacoWolf/garden/pages/how to upload a logseq graph that's synchronized to github pages and also publish it to the internet.md

   taco: i'm just dumb.
   taco: but here we are
 	- me, in the [birdcat cafe matrix server](https://chat.birdcat.cafe)
-- i'm not changing the title. long urls 5evr.
-	- did you know [[mastodon]] urls shorten down to like 32 characters? so this won't matter for my target audience lol
 - # set up [[logseq]]
 	- or whatever your [[personal knowledge management]] tool of choice is.
 - # create a new [[github]] [[repository]]